Preparing for a Half Marathon: 12 Tips + Free Training Plan for Women Runners

 2. Pace yourself

 Don’t get caught up in what the other people around you are doing and how fast they are running.
-Don’t think to yourself, “Speed up, you’re a turtle.”
-Be a turtle, girl!
+Establish your race pace during training and stick with it.
 You don’t want to burn out early – not in training and not when you race.

 3. Tapering is important

 Running more the days leading up to the race won’t do anything for your performance.
 Plus, your muscles have to rest before the loads of stress on race day.
 You should never forget to taper down your mileage before your race.

 When you run, have a small bottle of water with you or wear a hydration belt.
 But if you’re using a hydration belt, be sure that you’re using it during your training as well and not just on race day.
 About 200 ml every 20 minutes or so will do fine.
 This helps a lot with blood circulation and cellular function during this tough race.